itz-Malc0m/malc0m/README.md

 - Implement sending emails through a form on the website
 - Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.

-## Want to land your dream programming job in 3 - 6 months?